system76/certification/laptops/laptop_testing_template.md

 ## Hardware compatibility

 - [ ] System boots and suspends/resumes with SATA drives populated
-- [ ] System boots with both the minimum and maximum supported amounts of RAM
+- [ ] System boots and suspends/resumes with both the minimum and maximum supported amounts of RAM

 ### Hardware compatibility notes and issues